Introduction to Microsoft VBScript (Visual Basic Script): VBScript Tutorial #1

 How to Create a Simple VBScript?

-In order to create a VBScript, there are only 2 things required.
+To create a VBScript, there are only 2 things required.

 - Text Editors like Notepad++ or even Notepad to write the VBScript Code.